open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

-# Twitter API Proxy Progress
+# Social Media API Proxy Progress

-## Project Status: Implementation Phase
+## Project Status: Reorganization Phase

-The project has progressed from the initial setup phase to active implementation.
-The core infrastructure, authentication system, API endpoints, and middleware have been implemented.
-Testing and refinement are now the focus.
+The project is transitioning from the implementation phase to a reorganization phase.
+We're implementing a platform-agnostic architecture that will make it easier to adapt the service for other social media platforms beyond Twitter, while also enhancing security, documentation, and maintainability.
+We've recently completed the implementation of all controllers, middleware, validation schemas, and OpenAPI documentation.

 ## What Works